Chapter 3: Unseen Hand

 “Everyone needs a good name.”
 She rubbed her chin and tapped her foot.
 “Whitefoot, I shall call her Whitefoot.”

 “It’s a good name.”
 Blackhawk rolled up the blanket, repacked the gear, and saddled the horse.
 He mounted, gave her his hand, and she jumped as he pulled.
 Then he handed her some dried meat.

 She closed her eyes and nodded.
 “Thank you, J’shua.”
-Then gobbled it in one bite.
-“S’good,” she mumbled.
+Then pushed the whole lump in her mouth.
+“S’good,” she nodded, mumbling as she chewed.
 “S’ank you, H’k.”